aleron75/mageres/README.md

 * [How to maximize omnichannel with Multi-Source Inventory](https://www.strix.net/fileadmin/user_upload/MSI_Magento_UK_guide_.pdf) - Everything you need to know about MSI from Magento
 * [Mage Mastery](https://magemastery.net/) - Learning resources for Magento 2 developers
 * [MageQuest](https://magequest.io/) - An online learning platform aimed at getting more developers up and running with Magento 2 via a wide variety of learning resources and challenges.
+* [The Magento Guidebook: 2019 Edition](https://jetrails.com/blog/the-magento-terms-glossary-guide/) - A Glossary of Magento Terms and Phrases

 ## Certification
 * [M2 Certification Study Guides](https://github.com/df2k2/m2cert) - Magento2 Study Guides in MD syntax for note-taking while researching and studying each of the exam topics